Proxies & Reverse Proxies

 }

-nginx as caching proxy
+nginx caching proxy

 proxy_cache_path /var/cache/nginx levels=1:2 keys_zone=my_cache:10m